Eos: Cash In On Biden's Green New Deal With Energy Storage (NASDAQ:EOSE)

 Most stocks with exposure to batteries, energy storage, or renewables have taken off this year.
 This is partly due to industry fundamentals - electric transport is growing like crazy - but it's also influenced by the Tesla (TSLA) effect.
 Any stock that looks like Tesla has become a retail investor darling with hopes of getting rich quick.

 That said, there are some companies that remain attractive opportunities and have yet to have future growth priced in.
 Eos Energy Enterprises (EOSE) is one of those companies.
 While it's already run up 35% from its SPAC launch to $13.50 per share, it remains attractive through $15-20 in the short term.
-Traded warrants (EOSEW) provide an opportunity for enhanced return via increased risk exposure.
+Traded warrants (NASDAQ:EOSEW) provide an opportunity for enhanced return via increased risk exposure.

 Eos recently went public via a SPAC acquisition.
 B. Riley Principal Merger Corp.
 II (BMRG) acquired EOS for $176 million and a pro-forma market capitalization of approximately $500 million.
 Each unit of BMRG represented 1 share in the newly formed company and one half of a warrant, which are trading under the tickers EOSE and EOSEW, respectively.